 There are a number of BBQ areas, shelters, picnic facilities and drink fountains in and around the play areas.
 In addition to the play spaces, there are 4 lawn areas big enough to kick a ball on.

-The Chevron Parkland is free for everyone to enjoy and open all year round, there is lots of free parking available at Optus Stadium on non-event days.
+The Chevron Parkland is free for everyone to enjoy and open all year round, there is lots of free parking available at Stadium Park on non-event days.

-Bring your bike or scooter, there are plenty of pathways and bike racks.
+Bring your bike or scooter, there are plenty of pathways and bike racks along the river.

-There are public unisex toilets located outside the stadium, while the toilets aren’t overly far away it may be difficult for little ones who are ‘busting’, so try to have a toilet break before heading into the parkland.
+There are public unisex toilets located outside the stadium, and near the mini golf.
+It may be difficult for little ones who are ‘busting’ to hang on, so try to have a toilet break before heading into the parkland.

 Discover more playgrounds in Perth here.